 However, as time went by, U.S. silver import reliance as a percentage of total consumption increased to a record high of 72% in 2015:

 Since 1999, the United States silver net import reliance has increased from 2,145 mt (69 million oz) to 6,156 mt (198 million oz) in 2015.
 Now, a majority of that increase is due to AMERICANS BUYING lots of physical silver investment.

-This chart below says it all.
-In 1999, total U.S. physical silver investment (my estimation including GFMS 10.7 Moz of Official Silver Coin sales) was 15 million oz (Moz) versus total demand of 177 Moz.
+The chart below says it all.
+In 1999, the total U.S. physical silver investment (my estimation including GFMS 10.7 Moz of Official Silver Coin sales) was 15 million oz (Moz) versus the total demand of 177 Moz.
 However, Americans purchased a record 100 Moz of physical silver investment in 2015 versus 260 Moz of total demand (GFMS 2016 World Silver Survey):

 Thus, U.S. physical silver investment surged from only 9% of total domestic demand in 1999 to 38% in 2015.
 As we can see, the BLUE area in the chart above stayed about the same, while the SILVER area increased significantly.
 Matter-a-fact, if we subtract physical silver investment from total demand during these two periods, this would be the result:

 1999 Total Silver Demand – Physical Silver Investment = 162 Moz

 2015 Total Silver Demand – Physical Silver Investment = 160 Moz

 The big increase in total U.S. silver demand has come from the surge in American physical silver investment since 1999.

 That being said, U.S. silver net import reliance surged even more than the increase in American physical silver investment demand in these sixteen years due to falling mine and scrap supply.
 For example, the U.S. produced 1,600 mt (51 Moz) of silver in 1999, versus 1,100 mt (35 Moz) in 2015.